anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 a domain-specific device certificate, called LDevID certificate.
 On success, it receives the LDevID certificate along with its certificate chain.

-The goals of BRSKI-AE are to provide an enhancement of BRSKI for LDevID certificate enrollment using, alternatively to EST, a protocol that
+The objectives of BRSKI-AE are to enhance BRSKI by enabling LDevID certificate enrollment through the use of an alternative protocol to EST that:

-* supports end-to-end authentication over multiple hops
+* Supports end-to-end authentication over multiple hops.

-* enables secure message exchange over any kind of transfer, including asynchronous delivery.
+* Facilitates secure message exchange over any type of transfer mechanism, including asynchronous delivery.

-Note that the BRSKI voucher exchange of the pledge with the registrar and MASA uses authenticated self-contained objects, so the voucher exchange already has these properties.

-The well-known URI approach of BRSKI and EST messages is extended with an additional path element indicating the enrollment protocol being used.
 <!--- not really: and
 * defining a certificate waiting indication and handling, for the case that the certifying component is (temporarily) not available.
 -->

+It may be observed that the BRSKI voucher exchange between the pledge, registrar, and MASA involves the use of authenticated self-contained objects, which inherently possess these properties.

+The existing well-known URI structure used for BRSKI and EST messages is extended by introducing an additional path element that specifies the enrollment protocol being employed.

-Based on the definition of the overall approach and specific endpoints, this specification enables the registrar to offer multiple enrollment protocols, from which pledges and their developers can then pick the most suitable one.
+This specification allows the registrar to offer multiple enrollment protocols, enabling pledges and their developers to select the most appropriate one based on the defined overall approach and specific endpoints.

-It may be noted that BRSKI (RFC 8995) specifies how to use HTTP over TLS, but further variants are known, such as
+It may be important to note that BRSKI (RFC 8995) specifies the use of HTTP over TLS, but variations such as Constrained BRSKI
-Constrained BRSKI {{I-D.ietf-anima-constrained-voucher}} using CoAP over DTLS.
+{{I-D.ietf-anima-constrained-voucher}} which uses CoAP over DTLS, are possible as well.
+In this context,
-In the sequel, 'HTTP' and 'TLS' are just references to the most common case, where variants such as using CoAP and/or DTLS are meant to be subsumed - the differences are not relevant here.
+'HTTP' and 'TLS' are used as references to the most common implementation, though variants using CoAP and/or DTLS are implied where applicable, as the distinctions are not pertinent here.

-This specification is sufficient together with its references to support BRSKI with the Certificate Management Protocol (CMP, {{RFC9480}}) profiled in the Lightweight CMP Profile (LCMPP, {{RFC9483}}).
+This specification, together with its referenced documents, is sufficient to support BRSKI with the Certificate Management Protocol (CMP, {{RFC9480}}) as profiled in the Lightweight CMP Profile (LCMPP, {{RFC9483}}).
-Combining BRSKI with a protocol or profile other than LCMPP will require additional IANA registrations based on the rules specified in this document.
+Integrating BRSKI with an enrollment protocol or profile other than LCMPP will necessitate additional IANA registrations, as detailed in this document.
-It may also require additional specifications for details of the protocol or profile (similar to [RFC9483]), which are outside the scope of this document.
+Furthermore, additional specifications may be required for the details of the protocol or profile, which fall outside the scope of this document.

 ## Supported Scenarios {#sup-env}

-BRSKI-AE is intended to be used in situations like the following.
+BRSKI-AE is designed for use in scenarios such as the following:

-* Pledges and/or the target domain reuse an already established certificate enrollment protocol different from EST, such as CMP.
+* Pledges and/or the target domain leverage an existing certificate enrollment protocol other than EST, such as CMP.

-* The application scenario indirectly excludes the use of EST for certificate enrollment, for reasons like these:
+* The application context precludes the use of EST for certificate enrollment due to factors such as:

-  - The Registration Authority (RA) is not co-located with the registrar while it requires end-to-end authentication of requesters.
-  Yet EST does not support end-to-end authentication over multiple hops.
+  - The Registration Authority (RA) is not co-located with the registrar and requires end-to-end authentication of requesters, which EST does not support over multiple hops.
-  - The RA or certification authority (CA) operator requires auditable proof of origin for Certificate Signing Requests (CSRs).
-This is not possible with TLS because it provides only transient source authentication.
+  - The RA or Certification Authority (CA) operator mandates auditable proof of origin for Certificate Signing Requests (CSRs), which cannot be provided by TLS as it only offers transient source authentication.
-  - Certificates are requested for types of keys, such as Key Encapsulation Mechanism (KEM) keys, that do not support signing (nor alternative forms of single-shot proof of possession like those described in {{RFC6955}}).
+  - Certificates are requested for key types, such as Key Encapsulation Mechanism (KEM) keys, that do not support signing or other single-shot proof-of-possession methods, as those described in {{RFC6955}}.
-  This is not supported by EST because it uses CSRs in PKCS #10 {{RFC2986}}
-  format, which can only use proof-of-possession methods that need just a single message, while proof of possession for KEM keys, for instance, requires receiving a fresh challenge value beforehand.
+  EST, which relies on CSRs in PKCS #10 {{RFC2986}} format, does not accommodate these key types because it necessitates proof-of-possession methods that operate within a single message, whereas proof of possession for KEM keys requires prior receipt of a fresh challenge value.
-  - The pledge implementation uses security libraries not providing EST support or uses a TLS library that does not support providing the so-called tls-unique value {{RFC5929}}, which is needed by EST for strong binding of the source authentication.
+  - The pledge implementation employs security libraries that do not support EST or uses a TLS library lacking support for the "tls-unique" value {{RFC5929}}, which EST requires for the strong binding of source authentication.

-* No full RA functionality is available on-site in the target domain, while connectivity to an off-site RA may be intermittent or entirely offline.
+* Full RA functionality is not available on-site within the target domain, and connectivity to an off-site RA may be intermittent or entirely offline.
   <!-- in the latter case a message store-and-forward mechanism is needed. -->

-* Authoritative actions of a local RA at the registrar is not sufficient for fully and reliably authorizing pledge certification requests.
-This may be due to missing data access or due to an insufficient level of security, for instance regarding the local storage of private keys.
+* Authoritative actions by a local RA at the registrar are insufficient for fully and reliably authorizing pledge certification requests, potentially due to a lack of access to necessary data or inadequate security measures, such as the local storage of private keys.
   <!-- Final authorization then is done by a RA residing in the backend. -->

-Bootstrapping can be handled in various ways, depending on the application domains.
+Bootstrapping may be managed in various ways depending on the application domain.
-The informative {{app-examples}} provides illustrative examples from various industrial control system environments and operational setups motivating the support of alternative enrollment protocols.
+{{app-examples}} provides illustrative examples from different industrial control system environments and operational contexts that motivate the support of alternative enrollment protocols.

 # Terminology and abbreviations {#terminology}